Canon G1 X Mark III vs Sony RX0

 It is notable that the G1X Mark III has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the RX0 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX0 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Sony RX0 Manual.
+Further information on the features and operation of the G1X Mark III and RX0 can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Sony RX0 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X Mark III or the Sony RX0 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.